-GB to Holland
+GB to the Netherlands

 BritNed Development Limited is a joint venture of Dutch TSO TenneT and British National Grid and operates the electricity link between Great Britain and the Netherlands which was commissioned in 2011.

-GB to Ireland
+GB to Republic of Ireland

 The East–West Interconnector is a 500MW high-voltage direct current (HVDC) submarine and subsoil power cable which connects the British and Irish electricity markets.
 The project was developed by the Irish national grid operator EirGrid.